General Information for Composition Faculty Members

 We all know how important and productive these are.
 The policy is to have these outside of classroom meeting times.
 However, some of us occasionally cancel one class to meet with students that day.
 Please do not cancel classes for any longer than that (for a full week, for example).

 The College asks that we have one office hour per week for each class we teach.
 Office hours should be posted.
-Lynn Hyde will give you a schedule card that you should post next to your office door.
+You will be given a schedule card that you should post next to your office door.
 Make certain the card has accurate classroom information in case we have to reach you in an emergency.

 Papers in the Hall

 Please do not return graded student papers by placing them in a box in the hall; that is a violation of confidentiality (not to mention a fire code violation).
-If you cannot give them back in class or in person, give the folder to Lynn and have your students come to the main office.
+If you cannot give them back in class or in person, give the folder to Department of Writing's Administrative Assistant and have your students come to the main office.

 The Library and Brian Saunders